A first time for everything.

 Strain out water, and add cabbage to the mashed potatoes.

-Add parmesan and salt to taste.
+Add parmesan, parsley, and salt and pepper to taste.

 Did you ever eat colcannon, made from lovely pickled cream?

 With the greens and scallions mingled like a picture in a dream.

 Did you ever make a hole on top to hold the melting flake

 Of the creamy, flavoured butter that your mother used to make?

 Yes you did, so you did, so did he and so did I.